-You need to change how you view your content
+Change how you view your content

 Create content with repurposing in mind

 Also, try to ensure that your video is not visually dependent in order to add value.
-If you do want to have parts of the video that are visual, segment them nicely so they are easy to edit out for the podcast audience.
+If you do want to have parts of the video that are visual, segment them nicely, so they are easy to edit out for the podcast audience.

 Be open-minded to repurposing opportunities

 Another important element of the repurposing mindset is to be open-minded to opportunities that come along.